vitalyliber/gostorm/README.md

 ## How to use gostorm?

-- Download version for your OS
+- Build or download version for your OS

 - Run and paste url:
 ```bash